MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/cosmos-db.md

 ### Example

-Example can be found here: [Example](https://www.npmjs.com/package/@azure/arm-cosmosdb)
+Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/@azure/arm-cosmosdb)

 ## Samples

 * [Developing a JavaScript app using Azure Cosmos DB](https://azure.microsoft.com/resources/samples/azure-cosmos-db-documentdb-nodejs-getting-started/)
 * [Developing a JavaScript app using Azure Cosmos DB - Gremlin](https://azure.microsoft.com/resources/samples/azure-cosmos-db-graph-nodejs-getting-started/)

-Explore more [sample JavaScript code](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript) you can use in your apps.
+For more code samples that use various Azure packages, explore the [JavaScript samples](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript).